 Whether your child receives a diagnosis of tetralogy of Fallot before or just after birth, like talk show host Jimmy Kimmel’s son William, or later in life, it can be an emotional experience.
-Fortunately, Mount Sinai’s congenital heart disease specialists are here to guide you and treat your child.
+Fortunately, Children's Heart Center's congenital heart disease specialists are here to guide you and treat your child.

 We support you and your family with compassion as we provide an accurate diagnosis and expert treatment.

 Tetralogy of Fallot is the result of structural defects in the heart, which affect how your baby’s blood flows.
 Normally, oxygen-poor blood goes to the lungs, where it gains oxygen.
 Then, this oxygen-rich body goes throughout the body, providing needed nutrients.
 However, with tetralogy of Fallot your baby’s blood is poorly oxygenated.